CosmosDB/labs/java/technical_deep_dive/02-creating_multi_partition_solution.md

         partitionKeyDefinition.setPaths(paths);
         collectionDefinition.setPartitionKey(partitionKeyDefinition);

-        // Set indexing policy to be range range for string and number IndexingPolicy indexingPolicy = new IndexingPolicy();
+        // Set indexing policy to be range for string and number IndexingPolicy indexingPolicy = new IndexingPolicy();
         Collection<IncludedPath> includedPaths = new ArrayList<>();
         IncludedPath includedPath = new IncludedPath();